FAQs practicing psychologists have about COVID-19

 Access to phone-only services is a health equity and social justice issue.
 Many patients and some providers do not have access or capability to use cellphones with video chat.
 They may also not have internet service or broadband speed.
 This is especially true for the many vulnerable populations served by psychologists, including older adults, and those with disabilities, residing in rural areas, or with a lower income, and others.

 If I do video-conferencing sessions instead of in-person, do I need to make any changes in my documentation or progress notes?

 Documentation for each telepsychology session will be mostly the same as in-person care.
 Psychologists should be sure to reflect that the services were provided through telehealth.

 With regards to billing, Medicare no longer requires a modifier for telehealth.
 The place of service (POS) code, 02, should be used to indicate that services were provided via telehealth.
-For other payors, Modifier 95 and POS are generally used for telehealth services.
+For other payers, Modifier 95 and POS are generally used for telehealth services.

 My state issued an emergency order allowing telepsychology, but that doesn’t impact the self-insured plans in my state governed by the ERISA law.
 Is APA doing anything to fix that?

 Yes, APA is urging the U.S. Department of Labor (DOL) to respond to the COVID-19 crisis with an emergency order that would require self-insured plans to cover telehealth services by psychologists, including telephone-only services.

 For background: In many states, a significant portion of commercial insurance plans cover large national companies that “self-insure” their employees’ health benefits.
 This means that the company pays for the cost of the health claims, rather than transferring that risk to an outside insurance company.
 These self-insured plans often hire traditional health insurance companies to administer these plans, however, under administrative service only (ASO) contracts.